Regional Scope Notice

 Disruption of Aquatic Ecosystems in the Ganges Basin

 The Ganges River system faces thermal inputs from multiple sources along its course.
-Research has documented temperature variations up to 6°C downstream from major thermal discharges, disrupting reproductive cycles of native fish species that rely on seasonal temperature cues for spawning.
+Research from the National Mission for Clean Ganga (NMCG) has documented temperature variations of up to 6°C downstream from major thermal discharges, disrupting reproductive cycles of native fish species that rely on seasonal temperature cues for spawning.

 The endangered Gangetic dolphin shows altered distribution patterns in response to thermal pollution.
 These dolphins rely on prey fish that avoid thermally polluted zones, effectively fragmenting dolphin habitats.
 Studies also indicate that the river’s unique bacteriophage community, which helps break down organic waste, functions optimally only within specific temperature ranges, meaning thermal pollution reduces the river’s natural self-purification capacity.